benitoiteTz/benitoiteTz.github.io/_posts/2017-9-30-html-course.md

 ---
 layout: post
-title: Tutorial Safari Tour Tanzania
+title: Tutorial&#58; Safari Tour Tanzania
 ---

 The grand plan of this tutorial is to build a website(Safari Website) that helps tourists comming to/from Tanzania find best national parks and game reserves available in Tanzania